What Is A Combination Boiler?

-These types of boilers are usually used on homes and businesses that are off grid and are completely different to a combi boiler or conventional boiler.
+These types of boilers are usually used on homes and businesses that are off-grid and are completely different from a combi boiler or conventional boiler.

 The tanker would need to be topped up with a supplier as it runs out after using day after day.
 Oil combi boilers can cost more than the gas boilers.

 Electric Combi Boilers:

 An electric combi boiler is a bit different than other combination boilers.

 They do not run through burning fuel.
 Instead of that, the water passes over a piece of electric equipment as it goes through a hot water cylinder added by an immersion heater.

 Electric combi boilers will be the best alternative for the homes where there is no connectivity to the gas mains.

 You will however not require a boiler flue for an electric boiler.